Physical Therapy School Requirements: Admission Process Guide

 Upon successful completion of a DPT program, graduates must pass the National Physical Therapy Examination (NPTE).
 The NPTE is a comprehensive licensure exam that assesses the knowledge and competency of aspiring physical therapists.
 Passing the exam is a requirement to obtain a license to practice physical therapy.

-Admission Process for Physical Therapy School
+Admission Process For Physical Therapy School

 If you are interested in pursuing a career in physical therapy, you will need to undergo a rigorous application process to gain admission into a physical therapy school.